Honours & Awards

 All recipients of awards receive recognition in subsequent publicity, and a framed certificate accompanied by a copy of the citation acknowledging their contribution to the heritage community.
 All interested organizations or individuals are invited to participate in the Awards program by submitting a nomination.
 Self nominations are acceptable, with some restrictions in the case of the Dorothy Duncan Award.
 Nominees may be volunteers, professionals, non-profit organizations, businesses or corporations as indicated in the award criteria.
 Books are only eligible for one book award category.
 All nominations are assessed by The Ontario Historical Society’s Honours and Awards Committee.

-Nominations for our 2018-2019 Honours and Awards Program are now open.
+Nominations for our 2018-2019 Honours and Awards Program have closed.
+Thank you for your submissions!

 Joseph Brant Award